- Fee assured

 In the event of an urgent query following treatment, Bupa members should use the following contact details

-I can be contacted directly using Skype.
-My Skype ID is: mdconeill
+We can be contacted directly using Skype.
+Our Skype ID is: mdconeill